maven-download-plugin/maven-download-plugin/README.md

 ### Contribute

-The recommended way to contribute is to use [Gerrit](https://gerrit-review.googlesource.com/Documentation/user-upload.html) and GerritHub: https://review.gerrithub.io/#/admin/projects/maven-download-plugin/maven-download-plugin .
-Gerrit is pretty convenient as it manages topic branches automatically, allows a better tracking of various versions of a patch, enforce 1 commit per change and prevents from merge commits without payload.
+This project support GitHub PR, but enforce some rules for decent tracking: 1 Change Request == 1 PR == 1 commit, if a change can be made by iterations, then use a specific PR for each iteration.

-Alternatively, this project support GitHub PR, but enforce some rules for decent tracking: 1 Change Request == 1 PR == 1 commit, if a change can be made by iterations, then use a specific PR for each iteration.
+Ideally, every bugfix should be supplied with a unit or integration test.

 ## Other links